-Susan’s mother commits suicide which releases her magic as she gives up her life, and threatens to destroy the realm she has governed.
-Her closest advisor, the Naiad, has also vanished and her healing influence is sorely missed.
+Susan’s mother commits suicide.
+This releases her magic as she gives up her life, and threatens to destroy the realm she has governed.
+The Naiad, has also vanished, and her healing influence is sorely missed.

-Susan’s own magic is developing as she approaches her teenage years and it confuses her as she begins to grow into the strong, young woman her mother would have been proud of.
-Even her newly discovered grandmother, Lily, is pleased with her, even though she refuses to teach Susan how to safely use the magic.
+Susan’s own magic is developing as she approaches her teenage years.
+It confuses her as she begins to grow into the strong, young woman her mother would have been proud of.
+Even her newly discovered grandmother, Lily, is pleased with her.
+Though she refuses to teach Susan how to safely use the magic.